rd003/blog/content/posts/dotnet-service-lifetime.md

 At endpoint-  InstanceId2:7d80f0bb-110c-4bc4-ac72-4f6f0f7ee2fd
 ```

-As you have noticed, instance of the IMyService is created once and shared with subsequent requests.
+As you have noticed, instance of the `IMyService` is created once and shared with subsequent requests.

 ## Summary

 - **AddTransient**: Instance is created each time when the service is requested.

-- **AddScoped** : Instance is created once per scope and shared across the scope.
+- **AddScoped** : Instance is created once per scope (or http request) and shared across the scope.
+In the case of web apis, scope is equivalent to http request.

 - **AddSingleton** : Instance is created once per application lifetime and shared across the application lifetime.